its-swats/challenge_quizCreator/readme.md

-# NoRedInk Take Home Quiz Challenge
+# Take Home Quiz Challenge
-NoRedInk take home challenge using Sinatra
+Take home challenge using Sinatra.
+Goal is to manipulate data from multiple CSV files.
 ## Installation
 Create and seed the database from terminal.